Get Started with Full-Text Search

 CREATE FULLTEXT INDEX ON Production.Document ( Document --Full-text index column name TYPE COLUMN FileExtension --Name of column that contains file type information Language 2057 --2057 is the LCID for British English ) KEY INDEX ui_ukDoc ON AdvWksDocFTCat --Unique index WITH CHANGE_TRACKING AUTO --Population type; GO

 The TYPE COLUMN defined in this example specifies the type column in the table that contains the type of the document in each row of the column 'Document' (which is of binary type).
-The type column stores the user-supplied file extension—".doc", ".xls", and so on—of the document in a given row.
+The type column stores the user-supplied file extension - ".doc", ".xls", and so forth - of the document in a given row.
 The Full-Text Engine uses the file extension in a given row to invoke the correct filter to use for parsing the data in that row.
-After the filter has parsed the binary data of the row, the specified word breaker will parse the content (in this example, the word breaker for British English is used).
-Note that the filtering process happens only at indexing time or if a user inserts or updates a column in the base table while automatic change tracking is enabled for the full-text index.
+After the filter has parsed the binary data of the row, the specified word breaker parses the content.
+(In this example, the word breaker for British English is used.)
 For more information, see Configure and Manage Filters for Search.

 For more info, see Create and Manage Full-Text Indexes.

 For information about choosing the column language, see Choose a Language When Creating a Full-Text Index.